Prakashkakarlla/project_Face/README.md

 # Face Recognition Web App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create VITE App](https://vite.dev/).

 ## Overview
-This project is a web application developed using React.js and face-api.js for face recognition.
+This project is a web application developed using TypeScript.js and face-api.js for face recognition.
 The app allows users to detect and recognize faces in a live webcam stream using pre-trained models.
 It also includes the ability to label and recognize specific faces.

 ## Features